sei-international/NemoMod.jl/docs/src/performance_tips.md

 7. **Use [`CapacityOfOneTechnologyUnit`](@ref CapacityOfOneTechnologyUnit) selectively.** This parameter sets the minimum increment for endogenously determined capacity additions for a [technology](@ref technology).
 When it's specified, NEMO uses integer variables to solve for capacity, which increases model solve time.
 If you don't define `CapacityOfOneTechnologyUnit`, NEMO solves for technology capacity with continuous variables.
 This approach assumes that any increment of new capacity is permissible (subject to limits on minimum and maximum capacity and capacity investment - see [`TotalAnnualMinCapacity`](@ref TotalAnnualMinCapacity), [`TotalAnnualMaxCapacity`](@ref TotalAnnualMaxCapacity), [`TotalAnnualMinCapacityInvestment`](@ref TotalAnnualMinCapacityInvestment), and [`TotalAnnualMaxCapacityInvestment`](@ref TotalAnnualMaxCapacityInvestment)).

 8. **Try a different solver.** The open-source solvers delivered with NEMO (GLPK and Cbc) may struggle with sizeable models.
-If you have access to one of the commercial solvers NEMO supports (currently, CPLEX, Gurobi, and Mosek), it will usually be a better option.
+If you have access to one of the commercial solvers NEMO supports (currently, CPLEX, Gurobi, Mosek, and Xpress), it will usually be a better option.
 If you're choosing between Cbc and GLPK, test both of them to see which performs better for your scenario.